divae/serveremailnode/README.md

 # FullstackReactCode Example Server

-This server has been built from the course course on Udemy.com.
-See [here](https://www.udemy.com/node-with-react-fullstack-web-development)
+This server has been built from the course on Udemy.com.
+You can find this course [here](https://www.udemy.com/node-with-react-fullstack-web-development)

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-Is necessary there are installing anything text editor to do changes, the mine is
+Is necessary have any text editor to have changes, mine is
-* [Visual Estudio Code](https://code.visualstudio.com/download) - The edit text used
+* [Visual Studio Code](https://code.visualstudio.com/download) - The edit text used

 Required:
 * [NodeJs](https://nodejs.org/en/download/current/) - Server JavaScript